Medical Pharmacology and Therapeutics Elsevier eBook on Vitalsource, 5th Edition

 - Updated figures to further clarify complex areas.

-- Revised multiple-choice and case-based questions for self-assessment.
+- Over 800 revised multiple-choice and case-based questions for self-assessment.

 SECTION 1 General principles